Administering Medication to Students

 “Health care provider” means a medical/health practitioner who has a current license in the State of Maine with a scope of practice that includes prescribing medication.

-“Indirect supervision” means the supervision of an unlicensed school staff member when the school nurse or other health care provider is not physically available on site but immediately available by telephone during school hours.
+“Indirect supervision” means the supervision of an unlicensed school staff member when the school nurse or other health care provider is not physically available on site but immediately available by telephone.

 “Medication” means prescribed drugs and medical devices that are controlled by the U.S. Food and Drug Administration and are ordered by a health care provider.
 It includes over-the-counter medications prescribed through a standing order by the school physician or prescribed by the student’s health care provider.
-For the purpose of this policy, “medication” includes epinephrine and naloxone hydrochloride, but does not include medical marijuana.
+For the purpose of this policy, “medication” includes epinephrine, naloxone hydrochloride and other noninjectable opioid overdose-reversing medications, and glucagon, but does not include medical marijuana.

 “Parent” means a natural or adoptive parent, a guardian, or a person acting as a parent of a child with legal responsibility for the child’s welfare.